 This is a cute mini-zine, and coming in at 4″ x 3″ and 6 pages long, it’s both the smallest and the shortest zine I’ve ever read!
 In the zine, Chiara talks about how much she is looking forward to spring, her seasonal wardrobes, the things she is craving, and songs that remind her of summer.
 Although light on text, the zine is packed with self-portraits and drawings of pretty things.
-Chiara comes across as a really sweet girl in this zine, and there’s just something about the zine and Chiara’s unpretentiousness that makes me smile everytime I read it.
-The length is a big shame though – Blixa is so short that it takes less than a minute to read, and it can feel like there’s not much substance to it.
+Chiara comes across as a lovely person in this zine, and there’s just something about the zine and Chiara’s unpretentiousness that makes me smile everytime I read it.
+The length is a shame though – Blixa is so short that it takes less than a minute to read, and it can feel like there’s not much substance to it.
 I believe that mini-zines don’t have to be mini in length AND in size, so if Blixa was just twice the length then it would be close to perfect.

 Losing Our Minds #1 (August 2009)